iasivkov/peaks-and-lowlands/README.md

 ## Using examples

-For using examples see documentaion section "Examples"
+For using examples see documentaion section "Examples", example_script.py and example_notebook.ipynb